-We’re jetting off to Dubai in a week and as it will be our first time there, we’re trying to be well prepared.
+It will be our first time in Dubai when we jet off there in a week so we’re trying to prepare well.
 At the moment, I think that going from the balmy 5°C to 50°C may be nice – I’ll revise this statement in a few days.

-I asked my fellow travel bloggers for their tips for first-time visitors to Dubai and here’s what they told me.
+I asked my fellow travel bloggers for their tips for first-time visitors to Dubai and here’s what they said.

 1. Pre-book your tickets to Burj Khalifa – by Nomadic Boys